 Mutual Respect and Communication are very important for a healthy relationship.
-A healthy relationship is the one where each person respects him/herself and each other without being jealous or controlling.
+A healthy relationship is one where each person respects him/herself and the other without being jealous or controlling.
 This respect reaches our personality and interests.
 In a healthy relationship, your partner respects you the way you are.
 He respects your interests, opinions, hobbies, work, etc.

 Some people make their partner leave their friends and hobbies little by little to pay attention only to him.
-At the beginning the bliss makes this seem to be ok.
+In the beginning the bliss makes this seem to be ok.
 But then we realize we are not being ourselves and we might miss our old “me” and our friends.

 Other times it is oneself who gives up her own personality to become centered in her partner.
 You might then adopt the other’s tastes, likes and dislikes, ways of speaking and behavior.
 This might seem a good way to catch the other person at first, but as you grow in your relationship, your partner can get tired and find you to be a burden.
 Most of us like people who have their own personality and likings, their own opinions and hobbies, not people without opinion or personality.

 Other things you can do to improve your relationship are:

 - -Treating each other with love and affection.

 - -Having common goals.

 - -Building each other up

 - -Honoring each other’s boundaries, no matter what